michalwidera/Antlr4ConanExample/README.md

 ~~~
 conan profile new default --detect
 ~~~

 To create and fill default conan profile.

+If you want to change used Antlr4 version - just use: '-o antlr4=4.9.3' or '-o antlr4= 4.10' as you need.

 ## Regenerate grammar form .g4 file